cosmos/cosmos-sdk/docs/architecture/adr-039-epoched-staking.md

 * Threshold based cryptography.
 One of the main limitations is that because the validator set can change so regularly, it makes the running of multiparty computation by a fixed validator set difficult.
 Many threshold-based cryptographic features for blockchains such as randomness beacons and threshold decryption require a computationally-expensive DKG process (will take much longer than 1 block to create).
 To productively use these, we need to guarantee that the result of the DKG will be used for a reasonably long time.
 It wouldn't be feasible to rerun the DKG every block.
 By epoching staking, it guarantees we'll only need to run a new DKG once every epoch.

 * Light client efficiency.
-This would lessen the overhead for IBC.
-Because of the light client bisection algorithm, the number of headers you need to verify is related to bounding the difference in validator sets between two successively verified headers.
-By limiting the frequency of validator set changes, we can reduce the size of IBC lite client proofs.
+This would lessen the overhead for IBC when there is high churn in the validator set.
+In the Tendermint light client bisection algorithm, the number of headers you need to verify is related to bounding the difference in validator sets between a trusted header and the latest header.
+If the difference is too great, you verify more header in between the two.
+By limiting the frequency of validator set changes, we can reduce the worst case size of IBC lite client proofs, which occurs when a validator set has high churn.

 * Fairness of deterministic leader election.
 Currently we have no ways of reasoning of fairness of deterministic leader election in the presence of staking changes without epochs (tendermint/spec#217).
 Breaking fairness of leader election is profitable for validators, as they earn additional rewards from being the proposer.
 Adding epochs at least makes it easier for our deterministic leader election to match something we can prove secure.
 (Albeit, we still haven’t proven if our current algorithm is fair with > 2 validators in the presence of stake changes)